 - The mother starts in this position and then can move freely, but not “intentionally” or with an agenda or assumption.
 Rather the movement is spurred by the gentle touch of the helper’s hand on the fascia.
 The mother “unwinds” with instinctual movement.
 Leave your frontal lobe and go within.

 - The mother’s hands may leave the wall, she may dip, turn, roll, or sway.
 She may not seem to move much at all.
 The helper may feel slight movement that the mother does not.
-Breathing calmly and having knees unlocked helps.
+Breathing calmly and having knees unlocked help.
 Shoes will restrict success entirely.

 See a sample on Spinning Babies: Parent Class.
 Available as a download or as a DVD at the Shop.